 There is no Moore's law for hard disks.
 A 10,000 RPM disk was fast 10 years ago and is still fast.
 Hard disks are speeding up by using their own caching of blocks into memory.

 Network operations can be bound by a number of factors:

 The caching of data can often help a lot with I/O bound applications.
 Some examples of Ehcache uses are:

-The flip side of increased performance is increased scalability.
-Say you have a database which can do 100 expensive queries per second.
-After that it backs up and if connections are added to it it slowly dies.
+The corrolary to increased performance is increased scalability.
+Suppose you have a database that can perform up to 100 expensive queries per second.
+Beyond that threshold, the database backs up and if addition connections occur, the database slowly dies.

-In this case, caching may be able to reduce the workload required.
-If caching can cause 90 of that 100 to be cache hits and not even get to the database, then the database can scale 10 times higher than otherwise.
+In this case, caching is likely to reduce the workload.
+If caching can cause 90% of that 100 to be cache hits and not impact the database, the database can scale 10 times higher.

-Amdahl's law, after Gene Amdahl, is used to find the system speed up from a speed up in part of the system.
+Amdahl's law finds the total system speed up from a speed up in part of the system.

 1 / ((1 - Proportion Sped Up) + Proportion Sped Up / Speed up)